 This year we won't be printing any material.
 Instead we are asking riders to print out what they need before the ride and bring it with them.
+This page provides:

 You can download the itinerary here.

-Here are the route notes for all five days in four versions.
+Here are the route notes for all six days in four versions.
 The PDF versions do not require any special software besides a PDF reader as provided with most web browsers and available as a free download here.
 If you have suitable software, the Word documents allow you to change the layout and formatting to suit your preferences and bike mounting choice.
 The A4 versions use A4 paper as used in past rides; the A5 versions use smaller size paper and might be more convenient for you.

 The following sections provide digital versions of the routes suitable for loading into GPS devices and mobile phones with mapping apps.